Toppenish School District COVID-19 Response Team

 Hallways will be clearly marked with direction markers and visual reminders to maintain social distancing and direct the flow of traffic.
 Exits and Entrances will be marked to direct traffic in and out of buildings.
 Tape, paint, or cones will mark to signal six feet distance in areas where students and staff may be waiting in line.

 Exterior walkways will be marked using paint, tape, or cones to direct traffic.
 Reminders for social distancing, hand washing, will be clearly visible throughout the school.
 Staff will be strategically assigned during transitions to monitor student’s behavior and ensure a steady flow of student traffic and eliminate students congregating in groups.
 Tables, benches, and workstations will be placed at least six feet apart and may not be available during transition times.
 Water fountains will not be available; touch less water bottle fillers will be installed.
-Each building will keep attendance, seating charts, and attestation records on file for at least 30 days.
+Each building will keep attendance, seating charts on file for at least 30 days.

 Students and staff must practice social distancing at all times.
 If individuals need to wait in a line, they must maintain a minimal distance of six feet from the person in front of you as well as behind you.
 When walking down the hallway or on the sidewalk individuals must maintain to the right of the center line and keep a steady pace to ensure social distancing.
 Individuals should not be allowed to congregate in groups.